-5. The Coast - Unlike the Camino de Santiago, there are two ways to walk the Camino Portugués.
-Once you reach Porto, after the first three sections, you can choose to continue on the main route, or deviate and take the coastal route.
-While both have their plus sides, the coastal route makes for a welcome change, in both scenery and cuisine.
-This part of Portugal is very much untouched by tourism and it is a pleasure to walk along the wild Atlantic coast in perfect solitude and then feast on the bounties of the ocean at night.
+5. The Coast - There are two ways to hike the Camino Portugués.
+Once you reach Porto, after the first three sections, you can chose to continue on the traditional route, or deviate and take the coastal route.
+Both amazing, the coastal route welcomes new experiences, both in scenery and cuisine.
+Mostly untouched by tourism, it is a pleasure to hike along the wild Atlantic coast in solitude, and then feast on the bounties of the sea at night!